gerekper/ganjaking/wp-content/plugins/wp-smush-pro/core/external/wdev-logger/README.md

 # WDEV Logger #

-WPMUDEV Logger - A simple logger module.
+WPMU DEV Logger - A simple logger module.

 It's created based on Hummingbird\Core\Logger.
 This logger lib will handle the old messages based on the expected size.